subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

    })
    ```

-2. Alternatively, rewrite your batch handler using the [new batch context interface](/evm-indexing/context-interfaces/).
+2. Alternatively, rewrite your batch handler using the [new batch context interface](/basics/squid-processor/#batch-context).
+Consult the [block data](/evm-indexing/context-interfaces) page for EVM-specific details on the new context format.

 ## Step 7